RomainFallet/web-deploy/README.md

 [Back to top ↑](#table-of-contents)

 We will disable SSH password authentication, this will prevent all non authorized computers from being able to access the machine through SSH.

+**You must have completed the [Configure an SSH Key](#configure-an-ssh-key) section before completing these steps or you will loose access to your machine.**

 ```bash
 # Diable password authentication